Installed: May 7 & 8, 2011

 Location: Charles River

-LIGHT DRIFT is an interactive lighting installation that will appear along the Memorial Drive side of the Charles River and draw viewers into a playful engagement with the artwork, the river’s edge, and each other.
+Light Drift is an interactive lighting installation that will appear along the Memorial Drive side of the Charles River and draw viewers into a playful engagement with the artwork, the river’s edge and one another.
 Ninety brightly glowing orbs in the river will change color as they react to the presence of people along the shore.

 Funded in part by a grant from the Council for the Arts at MIT.

-FAST Future Forum on the Arts: Meejin Yoon on Light Drift
+FAST Future Forum on the Arts: J. Meejin Yoon on Light Drift

 Curator of Installations for FAST, Creator of Wind Screen and Light Drift